Do you miss your guitar when you are traveling? Or hate trying to get your guitar on a plane?

 However, if you want something that plays and feels just like a proper electric guitar, but that ultimately is more portable than one, then I think this is the right choice for you.

-This guitar features an under saddle Piezo pickup, for amazing acoustic sound.
+Traveler Guitar Ultra-Light features an under-saddle Piezo pickup, for amazing acoustic sound.
 And the standard 1/4” output allows you to plug this in the regular or headphone amp you already have.

-The main thing you should know is whether you’re looking for an acoustic guitar or an electric guitar.
-Obviously you should get the one that you prefer playing.
+The main thing you should know is whether you’re looking for a travel acoustic guitar or an electric guitar.
+Obviously, you should get the one that you prefer playing.

-The review is divided into two section - the first section features the 5 best acoustic travel guitars, and the second section shows the 5 best electric travel guitars.
+The review is divided into two sections – the first section features the 5 best travel acoustic guitars, and the second section shows the 5 best electric travel guitars.
 So, there’s something for you regardless of what you’re looking for.

 And if you’re looking for both, you might not need to buy two guitars – there are some acoustic-electric guitars, and you will find them in the second half of the review.

 There are loads of ways in which a guitar can be portable.
-Some of them are nearly full sized, but insanely lightweight.
-And there are guitars that aren’t too lightweight, but that have a really tiny body with a very small sound hole.
+Some of them are nearly full-sized but insanely lightweight.
+And there are guitars that aren’t too lightweight, but that has a really tiny body with a very small soundhole.
 This usually means that the sound is not nearly as good as it is on your normal guitar.

 There is also a guitar that has a collapsible neck – this is a feature patented by Journey Instruments, and it is one of the best guitars in this entire review.
 You can remove the neck from the body of the guitar and easily pack it in a backpack, for ultimate portability.
 However, this feature is unique to this guitar, which happens to be very expensive.

-Some guitars also have a pretty short neck, which also means less frets and weaker sound.
-But those are also very portable, and a great option for air travel since they are usually treated as carry ons.
+Some guitars also have a pretty short neck, which also means fewer frets and weaker sound.
+But those are also very portable, and a great option for air travel since they are usually treated as carry-ons.